-- Taking out a secured loan could help you to consolidate your debts.
-This may lead to a reduction in your revolving credit card debt, which in turn may reduce your credit utilisation ratio and boost your credit score.
+- Taking out a homeowner loan could help you to consolidate your debts, potentially combining multiple debts into one.
+This could reduce your credit utilisation ratio in the case of credit cards, thus boosting your credit score.
 Instalment loans don’t count towards your credit utilisation ratio.
 Your credit utilisation is the amount of debt you have compared to your available credit limit.

 - Debt consolidation can also reduce your monthly payments, meaning you may find it easier to manage your money.
 This could mean you’re less likely to miss or be late with payments, which will then improve your credit score over time.

 But remember, if you consolidate your existing borrowing, you may be extending the term and increasing the amount you repay in total.

 How a secured loan can bring your credit score down:

 If you cannot afford to maintain your loan repayments, this can have a negative impact on your credit score.
 Missed and late payments stay on your credit file for six years.

 A hard credit check is normally carried out on your credit report when you apply for credit.
 This can cause a temporary dip in your credit score.
 Try not to make multiple applications for credit in a short space of time, as doing so will harm your credit score and give lenders the impression that you are in financial difficulty.

 A credit check is a process typically used by lenders to review your credit history.
 This is usually carried out to assess your eligibility for finance on a product or service, though it can be checked in other circumstances, such as by a prospective employer.
 It is done by accessing your credit report, which provides an insight into how you have managed financial agreements in the past.

 These checks come in the form of both ‘soft’ and ‘hard’ searches.